Bhargava-design/Drowsiness-Detection-System-in-Drivers-using-Machine-Learning-and-Python-/README.md

-﻿<h3>"Vigilant Guardians: A Unified Approach to Real-time Drowsiness Detection in Drivers using Python, AI, ML, and Facial Recognition" </h3>
+﻿<h1>"Vigilant Guardians: A Unified Approach to Real-time Drowsiness Detection in Drivers using Python, AI, ML, and Facial Recognition" </h1>

+<h4>Head of the project: <b>Bhargava Veera Bhadra</b></h4>
-<h4>Guduru Bhargava Veera Bhadra</h4> <br> Department of Computer Science & Engineering with Data Science, <br> *Chalapathi Institute of Engineering and Technology (Autonomous)* Lam, Guntur, A.P, India.
+Department of Computer Science & Engineering with Data Science, *Chalapathi Institute of Engineering and Technology (Autonomous)* Lam, Guntur, A.P, India.

 [*guduribhargava@gmail.com* ](mailto:guduribhargava@gmail.com)